breatheco-de/content/src/content/how-to/javascript-array-clear.md

 colors = [];
 ```

-This approach is fast, easy to understand, and works in all JavaScript environments.
+This approach is fast, easy to understand, and works in all [Javascript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript). environments.
 However, it creates a new array object and discards the old one, which can have performance implications if you're working with large arrays or need to maintain references to the original array.

 In addition to allocating a new empty array, there are other methods available to solve this requirement.
 However, not all of them offer the same level of efficiency.
 Here are a few methods along with some data to help you make an informed decision.